bitauth/libauth/README.md

 yarn test
 ```

-You can also run the benchmarks (this may take a while):
+You can also run the benchmarks (this will take a while):

 ```sh
 yarn bench